 Youth with a Mentor are: 55% more likely to enroll in college 81% more likely to participate in sports or extracurricular activities 130% more likely to hold leadership positions

 "A Mentor is someone who allows you to see the hope inside yourself."

-Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults to serve as a role model and friend to a child in need of your support.
-Once a match is made, mentor and mentee meet 2-4 times per month between 2-4 hours each visit.
-There is a 1-year commitment to ensure success.
+Big Friends Little Friends (formerly Big Brothers Big Sisters of Greater Lawrence) matches children aged 6-14 with caring adults to serve as a role model and friend to a child in need of support.
+Once a match is made, mentor and mentee meet once a week for 1.5 - 2 hours each visit.
+There is a 1-year minimum commitment to ensure mentees have a positive and beneficial experience.
 Matches spend time in the community having fun, exploring interests, and building a relationship.

 Mentor with a partner (spouse, friend, co-worker) - A community-based mentoring match where two mentors spend time with one mentee - either at the same time or alternating schedules.

 Family Matches - A community-based mentoring match in which an entire family is involved.
 Typically one adult takes the lead as the primary mentor, but all of the family members contribute to the mentorship relationship.

 Cross-gender Matches - A match in which a female mentor is paired with a boy aged 12 years old or younger.
 There are many boys waiting for a mentor in the Big Friends Little Friends program.

 Mentor Description Our mentors are caring adults 18 and older who are willing to make a minimum one year commitment as a mentor.
 They are willing to pass a screening process and background check and attend mentor training.
 They have a sense of humor and use good judgment and discretion, while being a responsible, stable and nurturing role model.
 Most importantly, our mentors must enjoy having fun!